jehansethna/VagrantProject/README.md

 # VagrantProject
-Vagrant box for development purposes
+Vagrant box for development purposes.

+The Vagrant file creates a basic ubuntu development machine with Chef installed.